cap-js/ai/README.md

 # SAP Cloud Application Programming Model, AI plugin for Node.js

 The SAP Cloud Application Programming Model, AI plugin for Node.js bundles a variety of AI capabilities to infuse into your CAP applications:

-> [!IMPORTANT]
-> In multi tenancy scenarios with a sidecar the plugin must be included in the sidecar for SAP AI Core handling.

 1. Recommendations
 2. Simplified Embeddings
 3. Simplified AI Core usage

+> [!IMPORTANT]
+> In multi tenancy scenarios with a sidecar the plugin must be included in the sidecar for SAP AI Core handling.

 ## 1. Recommendations

 Recommendations are implemented leveraging SAP-RPT-1 and AI Core.
-This plugin generically hooks into any entity which has a value help.
+This plugin generically hooks into any entity which has properties with a value help (detected via `@Common.ValueList` on the property or `@cds.odata.valuelist` on the association target).

 ```cds
 entity Books {